Frequently asked questions | IPTAAS

 • the patient passed away during treatment and the escort is making the return trip.

-2. Complete the paper application forms and submit them in person via your closest IPTAAS office, or send them in by email, post or fax.
+• Submit the completed forms in person via your closest IPTAAS office, or send them in by email, post or fax.

 When should I submit an application?